The64thGamer/cheeseepedia/old/locations_archive/Location Pages M-Z/peoria-il-2601-w-lake-ave.md

 latitudeLongitude = ["40.73940972","-89.63581733"]
 +++

 ***2601 West Lake Avenue, Store #360*** is a *ShowBiz Pizza Place*/*Chuck E. Cheese* that opened on December 3, 1982, as a corporate-owned ShowBiz Pizza store with a Rock-afire Explosion, and is still open to this day.
-It opened on the same day as the {{< wiki-link "Flint, MI (3489 Miller Rd)" >}} location.
+It opened on the same day as the [Flint, MI (3489 Miller Rd)] location.
 It is also located in the Westland Shopping Center.

 ## Stages